kl82slo/kl82slo.github.io/_posts/2024-04-20-0018 MicroStrategy Platform Analytics.md

 -MicroStrategy Platform Analytics consumer<br />

 ### POSTGRE > Platform Analytics project
-Lets start from the end if data is not shown in 'Platform Analytics project' even after you republih cubes. <br />
+Lets start from the end if data is not shown in 'Platform Analytics project' even after you republished cubes. <br />
 And there is data in POSTGRE if you run <br />
 {% highlight sql %} select * from platform_analytics_wh.access_transactions order by tran_timestamp DESC limit 10; {% endhighlight %}